-Upon certain mergers or consolidations involving the Issuer or the Guarantors, or upon certain sales or conveyances of the respective properties of the Issuer or the Guarantors as an entirety or substantially as an entirety, the obligations of the Issuer or the Guarantors, as the case may be, under the Notes or the Guarantees, as the case may be, shall be assumed by the Person formed by such merger or consolidation or which shall have acquired such property and upon such assumptions such Person shall succeed to and be substituted for the Issuer or the Guarantors, as the case may be, will be relieved from all obligations under the Notes and the Guarantees, as the case may be.
+Upon certain mergers or consolidations involving the Issuer or the Guarantors, or upon certain sales or conveyances of the respective properties of the Issuer or the Guarantors as an entirety or substantially as an entirety, the obligations of the Issuer or the Guarantors, as the case may be, under the Notes or the Guarantees, as the case may be, shall be assumed by the Person formed by such merger or consolidation or which shall have acquired such property and upon such assumptions such Person shall succeed to and be substituted for the Issuer or the Guarantors, as the case may be, and then the Issuer or the Guarantors, as the case may be, will be relieved from all obligations under the Notes and the Guarantees, as the case may be.
 The terms "Issuer", "Guarantor" and "Guarantors", as used in the Notes and the Indenture, also refer to any such successors or assigns so substituted.